PRKille/Better-Doctor/README.md

   * _Then type "npm start" into your terminal and press enter, the site should load up in a browser window._

 Following this, you may choose to open/view one or all of the documents within to test my project.

+## Known Bugs

+Certain irregular inputs, such as longer url's, cause code to not return or output.
+Bug is inconsistent with cause unknown.

 ## Technologies Used